HanabiOno/Nand2Tetris/README.md

   - comp
   - jump

-####2. extend your basic assembler with symbol handling capabilities, yielding the final assembler
+#####2. extend your basic assembler with symbol handling capabilities, yielding the final assembler
 - (additional) helper functions
   - symbol_table
+    - symbol_table1: All pseudo commands (LCommands) will be put in the symboltable for later reference and the line will be deleted
+    - symbol_table2: The second pass replaces symbolic Acommands @Xxx with its associated binary memory location.
+All variables will be put in the symboltable and all the symbols (labels and variables) will be replaced with their keys.

 > The unittest.py file applies unittest on the seperate functions in the assembler to make sure all of them work correctly seperately.